 To increase awareness and understanding of the requirements of information security and the direct responsibilities of users for protecting the confidentiality, availability and integrity of the data.

-As stated in the IFCD, these requirements are to be enforced by the central SSN system and its interfaces with the National SSN systems and be referred to as optional at national/local level.
-The SSN authorities may assign similar or higher security measures on the system components they manage due their specific needs and policies as long as these additional measures do not limit the ability of duly authorised SSN users to access relevant information.
+As stated in the IFCD, these requirements are to be enforced by the central SSN system and its interfaces with the National SSN systems and be referred to as optional but recommended at national/local level.
+The SSN authorities may assign similar or higher security measures on the system components they manage due to their specific needs and policies as long as these additional measures do not limit the ability of duly authorised SSN users to access relevant information.

 Each national administration should appoint individual(s) which are directly responsible of the security policy implementation within their area and which are in charge to ensure the security measures on the system components they manage (see IFCD section 7.2.1).